nikitavoloboev/data/focusing/rules.md

 - Version control all projects.
 - Do atomic commits and write [proper appropriate commit messages](https://chris.beams.io/posts/git-commit/).
 - Commit often.
 Commits are cheap.
 I can always reverse changes.
-- Prefix commits with an action (add/remove/fix/update).
+- Write commits in form of: `scope: subject`.
+Prefix subject with an action (add/remove/fix/update).
 Use [imperative tense](https://pbs.twimg.com/media/DBPQbTrXkAA4v-H.jpg).
-- On larger projects, prefix commits by scope for easier search and index.
 - Commit changes and push before making a release.
-This way the commits come bundled together with release as change log.
 - When making changes to other projects, respect their Git workflow and commit style.

 ## GitHub